 Points will be awarded to 6th at all qualifying events, irrespective of section starters, on BE placing points from Novice sections upwards.
-Placing points as BE for Advanced, CIC**,CIC * and CCI** count down to placings as awarded by BE.
+Placing points as BE for Advanced, and all International classes count down to placings as awarded by BE.
 Double clears do not score.
 Open Novice horses will only score points if Grade 3 or 4 at start of current season with less than 12 points.
 Intermediate novice and INU21 points will be awarded as for novice.
-Note that under BE rules INU21 sections are open to grade 1 horses.
+Note that under BE rules INU21 sections are open to grade 1 horses

 Points will be awarded as follows, 1st = 6 points down to 6th = 1 point at all qualifying events.
 No points for double clear.
 Horses must be grade 4 (no BE points).
-Please note that grassroots rankings are not open to riders who have ridden at advanced level in the last five years or been in the BE top 100 during the last three seasons up until the start of the current BE season.
-NB.
-For the BE 80 ranking, combinations will not receive points after 3 placings at BE 90 level and above.
+Please note that from 2018 these rankings are open to all .

 Points awarded at all levels as follows 1st =10points down to 10th=1 point.
-Ex-racehorses must be registered thoroughbreds and have raced under recognised rules of racing.
+Ex-racehorses must be registered thoroughbreds and have raced/trained under recognised rules of racing in the UK.
 Relevant documents must be produced by prize winners.